Creative Arts Cluster

 Allow our children to experiment and take risks in a ‘safe’ environment where there are no ‘right’ or ‘wrong’ results, thus, both self-expression and self-esteem may be enhanced.

-Inspire and encourage children to express themselves creatively and imaginatively using a wide range of media and situations.
+Inspire and encourage children to express themselves creatively and imaginatively using a wide range of media.

 Provide high quality creative arts experiences and resources for our pupils.

 Openly promoting creative arts subjects as a possible further study or career choice.

 Develop their appreciation of the diverse cultural heritage within the school and local community.

 Celebrate effort, progress and creative achievements through assemblies, on our virtual gallery ‘Padlet’, displays, exhibitions and enrichment activities, such as trips out and competitions.

 In the Early Years, creative arts is an important part of the Development Matters curriculum.
 ‘Expressive arts and design’ is one of the seven key areas of the curriculum, which focuses on music, art and being imaginative.
 Children will be exposed to activities such as exploring mixing coloured paints, engaging in simple role-play activities with peers, making things with different materials, and exploring how musical instruments sound.
 Every day children are encouraged to join in with dancing games, singing nursery rhymes, drawing simple pictures and acting out familiar experiences in role-play areas (such as home corners, shops, doctors).